Green Ward Competition

 How it Works

-- CSH offer guidance and materials for recruitment and can also run a recruitment event.
+- CSH offer guidance and materials for recruitment and can also run an online recruitment event.

-- CSH facilitate up to 6 x 90 minute bespoke workshops for teams over 2 days.
+- CSH facilitate up to 6 x 90 minute bespoke, interactive, online workshops for teams over 2 days.

 - Workshops run January-April & September-October, with recruitment starting 2-4 months prior to workshops.